-EMSO: Community agreed to sign a MoU between EGI-Engage and EMSODev (EMSO implementation phase, starts in Sept) and define an EMSO Competence Center (unfunded).
+EMSO: Community agreed to sign a MoU between EGI-Engage and EMSODev (EMSO implementation phase, starts in September) and define an EMSO Competence Center (unfunded).
 EMSO would like to deploy a Hadoop instance in the EGI Federated Cloud.

 DRIHM: Integration of various hydrological models in the community science gateways has been completed.
-These models runs currently on Windows VM created on the fly on the EGI Federated Cloud.
+These models run currently on Windows VM created on the fly on the EGI Federated Cloud.
 Negotiation for an SLA is ongoing.

 CNR: Satellite Data use case has been included in EPOS CC.